-Given how these two strikers routinely outscored the likes of Drogba, Anelka, Lampard, Tevez, Van Persie and Adebayor, it's surprising that very little attention is ever afforded to them.
+Given how these two strikers routinely outscored the likes of Drogba, Anelka, Lampard, Tevez, Van Persie, and Adebayor, it's surprising that very little attention is ever afforded to them.
 With a Manchester United side that was in danger of falling by the wayside following the transfer of Cristiano Ronaldo to Real Madrid and Carlos Tevez to Manchester City, Sir Alex Ferguson turned to the young Mexican striker Javier 'Chicharito' Hernadez to spearhead his next attack force alongside Wayne Rooney.

-Twenty goals in his first season, as well as a huge amount of infectious enthusiasm for the club, instantly made Hernandez a fan favourite amongst the Old Trafford faithful as United dethroned Chelsea at the top of the table and made a Champions League final against Barcelona.
+Twenty goals in his first season, as well as a huge amount of infectious enthusiasm for the club, instantly made Hernandez a fan favorite amongst the Old Trafford faithful as United dethroned Chelsea at the top of the table and made a Champions League final against Barcelona.
 Rooney's goalscoring prowess made for a perfect asset to the Mexican's speed and enthusiasm, making for a partnership that deserves a lot more recognition.

 Jimmy Floyd Hasselbaink/Eider Gudjohnsen—Chelsea (2000–2004)

 Ice and Fire

 Before the eras of Abramovich, Mourinho, and Drogba, there was the deadly duo of Eidur Gudjohnsen and Jimmy Floyd Hasselbaink.
 Both signed in 2000, the two contrasting strikers struck up an instant connection in West London, with Hasselbaink providing the zip and energy of a true number nine and his Icelandic counterpart offering a highly capable target man upfront.